larmar/swiftupload/README.md

 # swiftupload

-Example to upload objects larger than 5GB to swift store through python swift-client.
+example script to upload objects larger than 5GB to swift store through python swift-client.